 Professional liability, professional indemnity and errors & omissions insurance all refer to the same type of professional advice and services cover.
 The term "errors & omissions" is more common in the US, while "professional indemnity" is more common in the UK.

 No, public liability insurance covers covers claims from third parties due to accidents (e.g., if a customer slips and falls in your business premises), while professional indemnity covers claims for errors or negligence in the advice or service you provide.
+Read more about the differences between public liability and professional indemnity here.

 The cost of professional indemnity insurance starts from around £80 a year in the UK, but can easily cost 10X as much or more for a small business depending on your profession and the amount of cover you need, as well as the size of your contracts.
 You may get a discount if you're a member of a professional association.
 It can be one of the more expensive business liability insurance coverages.